Best Electrician Schools in Kentucky

 • Teach current National Electrical Code standards

-• Offer help finding apprenticeships or job placement
+• Offer help finding apprenticeships or career placement

 • Have instructors with field experience